-2. … just the year before, NASA lost equipment worth millions thanks to shoddy conversion practices.
-SOHO, the Solar Heliospheric Observatory, a joint project between NASA and the ESA (European Space Agency), lost all communications with Earth.
-After about a week of trying various things, communication was restored and everyone breathed a sigh of relief.
+In 1998, NASA lost equipment worth millions thanks to shoddy conversion practices.
+SOHO, the Solar Heliospheric Observatory, a joint project between NASA and the European Space Agency, lost all communications with Earth.
+After about a week of technicians trying various solutions, communication was restored and everyone breathed a sigh of relief.

 Among the problems thought to have caused the sudden blackout?

-• There was an error in the spacecraft’s navigation measurements of nearly 100 km, which resulted in a much lower altitude than expected.
+An error in the spacecraft’s navigation measurements of nearly 100 km, which resulted in a much lower altitude than expected.

-3. In 1983, an Air Canada plane ran out of fuel in the middle of a flight.
+In 1983, an Air Canada plane ran out of fuel in the middle of a flight.
 The cause?
 Not one but two mistakes in figuring how much fuel was needed.
-It was Air Canada’s first plane to use metric measurements and clearly not everyone had the hang of it yet.
+It was Air Canada’s first plane to use metric measurements, and clearly not everyone had the hang of it yet.
 Luckily, no one was killed and only two people received minor injuries.
 That’s amazing considering the flight crew thought they had double the fuel they actually had.